-Chesapeake.
-Hospitalizations due to long-term complications were highest in Norfolk and Chesapeake, while the rate in Virginia Beach was lower than in the state overall.
-It is also important to note that the percentage of Medicare beneficiaries living in Chesapeake and diagnosed with diabetes is higher than in the state overall.
+Localities in the service area have hospitalization rates due to short-term complications of diabetes that are higher than the state.
+Hospitalizations due to long-term complications were highest in Chesapeake and were above the state rate.
+It is also important to note that the percentage of Medicare beneficiaries living in Chesapeake and diagnosed with diabetes is higher than the in state as a whole.